 Both Parties agree that they will remain faithful to their spouse and will not commit any act of adultery or infidelity during the course of the marriage (“infidelity”).
 The Parties agree that if either Party commits infidelity at any time during the course of the marriage, the breaching party shall be subject to a penalty of 100000 to be paid from that Party’s Non-Marital Property, to be paid within 90 days of any separation, or filing of a legal action for termination of marriage.

 This is a huge red flag.
-While we don’t know the poster’s location, this kind of clause would be unenforceable in a place like California.
+While we don’t know the poster’s location, this kind of infidelity clause would be unenforceable in a place like California.
 In fact, it’d likely void the whole prenuptial agreement in the case of a divorce.
 To avoid situations like this, it’s usually best to draft your prenup with an attorney.
 It may not be the cheapest upfront choice, but it could save you money and headache in the long run.

 Make the Right Choice for Your Prenup